sirkibsirkib/piary/README.md

 command | shortcut | effect
 --- | --- | ---
-prev | p | Moves the selected day to the _previous_ chronological date. next | n | Moves the selected day to the _previous_ chronological date. today | t | The selected date is set to the current date, according to the operating system. rmln | r | Removes the last line in the selected date's entry.
+prev | p | Moves the selected day to the _previous_ chronological date.
+Allows an optional numeric argument to specify _how many_ days to move backward. next | n | Moves the selected day to the _previous_ chronological date.
+Allows an optional numeric argument to specify _how many_ days to move forward. today | t | The selected date is set to the current date, according to the operating system. rmln | r | Removes the last line in the selected date's entry.
 This line is also copied into the clipboard. sync |  | Attempts to synchronize a git repository located WITHIN the `entries` directory.
 It will add all, pull and push in that order. exit |  | Exits the program.
-An interrupt signal is also a suitable means of exiting.
+An interrupt signal is also a suitable means of exiting. path |  | Prints the path to the piary entries directory.